graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 ### Inheritance and Type Validation

-When your action method returns data, GraphQL inspects the result to ensure it matches what the field is expected to return as defined in the target schema.
+When your action method returns data, GraphQL validates the data to ensure it can be represented as what the field is declared to return in the target schema.
 If validation passes, the next level of fields is executed.
 When it fails validation, the value is rejected and replaced with `null`.

-This can cause issues with inheritance.
 Take this example for instance:

 ```csharp
 // Person.cs